alexcatMS/azure-docs/articles/active-directory/identity-protection/howto-improve-detection-accuracy.md

 # How To: Improve the detection accuracy

 Identity Protection provides mechanisms to give feedback to Azure AD on the risk detections in your environment.
 To provide feedback, you can confirm the status of detected risky user or sign-in event.
-Microsoft users this feedback to take action on current risk detections and improve the accuracy of future detections.
+Microsoft uses this feedback to take action on current risk detections and improve the accuracy of future detections.

 ## What is detection?